nais/handbook/files/nais-manifest-eng.md

 # NAIS is a AAAA rated platform service

-The A's represent these qualities:
+The As represent these qualities:

 - **Autogenous:** _produced independently of external influence or aid_
 - **Advantageous:** _involving or creating favourable circumstances that increase the chances of success or effectiveness._